jncraton/BWMetaAI/command_info.md

 Allows the current thread to be killed by another one.

 ## kill_thread
 Kills all threads that have the killable attribute (including threads owned by other players).
+This should not be used in a script.

 ## notowns_jump (unit) (block)
 If computer doesn't have a %1(unit), jump to %2(block).